Jack Walton has became the latest X Factor contestant to leave the competition.

 Mel B said: "I just love that song.
 You killed it boys."

-The theme for last night's show was Fright Night, with all the acts singing Halloween-related songs.
+The theme for tonight's show was Fright Night, with all the acts singing Halloween-related songs.

 Ben Haenow was first to perform, with a version of AC/DC's Highway to Hell which prompted Louis to tell him: "You are the real deal."